On the Upsilon invariant and satellite knots

 Lastly, we note in passing that this project was motivated by the following question.

-\begin{question} Does there exists a knot $K$ such that $\{M^n(K)\}_{n\in\N}$ is linearly independent in $\mathcal{C}$, or better, is a basis for a free direct summand of $\mathcal{C}$?
+\begin{question} Does there exists a knot $K$ such that $\{M^n(K)\}_{n=0}^\infty$ is linearly independent in $\mathcal{C}$, or better, is a basis for an infinite rank summand of $\mathcal{C}$?
 If yes, can this knot be chosen to be topologically slice? \end{question}

-In~\cite{R15} it was shown that there exist knots $K$, including infinitely many topologically slice knots, such that the iterated satellites $M^n(K)$ are all distinct; this was shown using the $\tau$--invariant.
+In~\cite{R15} it was shown that there exist knots $K$, including infinitely many topologically slice knots, such that the iterated satellites $M^n(K)$ are all distinct in smooth concordance; this was shown using the $\tau$--invariant.
 Since $\Upsilon$ can be seen as a generalization of $\tau$, the above is a natural followup question.
 We do not currently know the answer to Question~\ref{q:main}.